Kaboom242/quillquest-stories/Golemheart/Chapters/Book1-Chapter2-Echoes_of_the_Ageless_Realm.md

 The workshop door creaked open at her approach, though she hadn't touched the handle.
 Cairn always seemed to know when she was coming, some subtle awareness that extended beyond the normal range of constructed senses.
 She found her golem companion standing beside the workbench, massive hands delicately arranging travel supplies with the sort of precision that still amazed her after all these years together.

 Cairn stood nearly seven feet tall, his form hewn from rich, dark clay that seemed to absorb and reflect light in equal measure.
-His grandmother's old manastone rested in the center of his chest like a heart of crystallized starlight, its gentle luminescence visible through the translucent window Lin Xiu had crafted when binding his essence.
-Unlike the crude, blocky golems she'd seen in Western magic demonstrations, Cairn's proportions were elegant and human-like, his features carefully sculpted with an artist's attention to both function and beauty.
+Her grandmother's old manastone rested in the center of his chest like a heart of crystallized starlight, its gentle luminescence visible through the translucent window Lin Xiu had crafted when binding his essence.
+Unlike the crude, blocky magical automatons she'd seen in Western magic demonstrations—animated but never truly alive—Cairn's proportions were elegant and human-like, his features carefully sculpted with an artist's attention to both function and beauty.

 His face bore the serene expression she'd shaped into the clay during those grief-stricken weeks after her grandmother's passing, but over the years, something deeper had emerged in the set of his features.
 There was a wisdom in the tilt of his head, a dry humor in the slight upturn of his mouth, and a fierce protectiveness in the way he carried himself that reminded her so strongly of her grandmother that sometimes her breath caught.